MWATelescope/mwalib/README.md

 # mwalib
 ![Run Tests](https://github.com/MWATelescope/mwalib/workflows/Run%20Tests/badge.svg)
-MWA library to read raw visibilities and metadata into a common structure
+MWA library to read raw visibilities and metadata into a common structure. mwalib supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.
+This library strives to provide a single interface to work will all incarnations of MWA correlator formats and abstract away the nitty gritty details about reading MWA data.

 ## Usage via C
 In the `examples` directory, see `build.sh`, `mwalib-print-obs-context.c`, and